-APPLIED ALGEBRA II (433)
+APPLIED ALGEBRA II A (426)

-Applied Algebra II is the fourth course in a sequence designed to enable students, who find mathematics challenging, to cover all the math topics required for college admission.
-A review of the topics covered in Algebra I, Part I and II is supplemented with introductions to quadratic functions and polynomial functions.
+Applied Algebra II A is the seventh course in a sequence designed to enable students, who find mathematics challenging, to cover all the math topics required for college admission.
+A review of the topics covered in Algebra I, Part I and II is supplemented with introductions to quadratic functions.
 An integrated approach and manipulation of variable expressions and concepts of function and relation will form the core of the course.
-The course includes sections intended to prepare students for multiple-choice testing on standardized exams such as the SAT.

-Grade: 12 Prerequisite: Applied Geometry (423)
+Prerequisite: Applied Geometry B (416)